Collaborative Divorce attorney

 A traditional divorce often involves a series of court filings, formal discovery requests, and contested hearings.
 The process can take months or even years and often increases hostility between spouses.
 A collaborative divorce takes the opposite approach.
 It removes the threat of court and focuses on teamwork and mutual problem-solving.

 Rather than relying on legal motions and judges, the couple and their attorneys meet face-to-face to resolve issues directly.
 This approach helps reduce the emotional toll of divorce and often results in agreements that are more practical and tailored to each family’s needs.
-It also gives both parties the opportunity to preserve privacy, since the details of the negotiations remain confidential rather than becoming part of the public court record.
+It also allows both parties to preserve privacy, since the details of the negotiations remain confidential rather than becoming part of the public court record.

 When Collaborative Divorce Works Best